Waaal/BobaOS/doc/boot/Loader.md

 - Enable long mode and jump to it

-#### Physical address extension
+### Physical address extension
-When physical address extension (PAE) is on each entry in the page table goes up to 64 bit instead opf the normal 32 bit.
+When physical address extension (PAE) is on, each entry in the page table goes up to 64 bit instead of the normal 32 bit.
 This allows us to locate above the 4GB boundary.
 ``` assembly
     mov eax, cr4            ; PAE bit is in controll register 4
     or eax (1>>5)           ; PEA is bit number 5
     mov cr4, eax            ; Write it back in controll register
 ```
-#### Paging
+### Paging
 [EXPLENATION MISSING]

 Create Paging struct: